PrinceOfBorgo/picoCTF2018-roulette/README.md

 ```
 `seed` variable is set to a random value obtained through the special file [`/dev/urandom`](https://linux.die.net/man/4/urandom) then it is restricted to range `[0, 4999]` taking the remainder of division by 5000 and making the result positive. `srand(seed)` sets `seed` as the seed for a new sequence of pseudo-random integers to be returned by `rand()`.
 Finally the procedure returns `seed`.

 This tell us that `cash = seed` so the balance we see running the remote service is, in fact, the seed used to initialize the sequence of results we will get calling `rand()` function.
-Knowing the seed we will try to predict what number will result after spinning the roulette (see [**Solution**](#solution) section).
+Knowing the seed we will try to predict what number will result after spinning the roulette (see [**Hard work**](#hard-work) section).

 After setting `cash` and printing it to screen with the welcome message, the program enters in a `while` loop where we are asked to make our `bet` and to choose the number (`choice`) we hope to see after spinning the roulette.